taupiqueur/chrome-shortcuts/docs/manual.md

 You can bind `Escape` to open the extension’s popup and `Shift+Escape` to simulate pressing the `Escape` key.

+To enable these keyboard shortcuts—Right-click the Shortcuts toolbar button and select “Options”.
+There, you’ll see a checkbox that allows you to enable “Vim mode”.

 <details>

 <summary>Example configuration</summary>